wanthalf/wFocuser/README.md

 # Hardware Driver Boards
 One firmware file supports all driver boards [a different file supports the L293D motor shield driver board for the ESP8266].
 The user must set the **DRVBRD** at the beginning of the firmware file [myBoards.h] to the correct driver board, eg,#define DRVBRD PRO2EULN2003 will set the driver board to an ULN2003 using an ESP8266 chip [myFP2Exxxx = ESP8266 and myFP2ESPxxx = ESP32].

+# OLED Displays
+There are two types of displays (TEXT and GRAPHICS).
+OLED's can also have two different Driver Chip types (SSD1306 or SSH1106)
+* OLED_TEXT requires libray myOLED
+* OLED_GRAPHIC requires library esp8266-oled-ssd1306

 # focuserconfig.h
 Configuration information about the controller is specified in the *focuserconfig.h* file.
 This is where you specify the controller options like OLED_TEXT and PUSHBUTTONS, as well as the controller mode such as ACCESSPOINT or STATIONMODE.